sunkist5691/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) `.forEach` method iterates array without creating a new array (just like `for in loop`) `.map` method iterates array change the value from each index and create new array.

 2. Explain the difference between a callback and a higher order function.
+  `callback function` is a function that is passed into another function as an argument.
+  `higher order function` is a function that receives a callback function.

 3. What is closure?
+  `closure` is a function that is nested inside of function and that nested function get returned by a parent function with a lexical scope (still reaching to parents' parameter and variables)

 4. Describe the four rules of the 'this' keyword.
+  `window binding`, `this` refer to the `window object` by default if `this` is outside of a object.
+  `Implicit binding` let `this` refer to the object when `this` is inside of a object.
+  `Explicit binding` let `this` refer to the other object using `call, apply, bind` method.
+  `New binding`, let `this` refer to the instance of the obejct that is created by function constructor.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? because `super()` let child class constructor refers to parent class constructor.
+  `extends` let parent class share to child class only methods without constructor.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.